Women in the Bangladesh military: Noted female officers

+In 2019, four female officers were promoted to lieutenant colonels and were appointed commanding officers of combat units which was first time in Bangladesh Army's history; the women were Sanjida Hossain, Syeda Nazia Raihan and Farhana Afreen of the regiment of artillery and Sarah Amir of the corps of engineers.

-In 2022, a wheelchair-bound female officer named Kaniz Fatema was promoted to major.
+In 2022, a wheelchair-using female officer named Kaniz Fatema was promoted to major.

 First batch of female soldiers

 The first batch of female ordinary soldiers of the Bangladesh Army completed their recruit training on 29 January 2015 in Ghatail Cantonment, which is situated in Tangail District.
 A total number of 879 women were enlisted from that batch into the Bangladesh Army Medical Corps.

 Permission of wearing hijab

 Since September 2024, women in the Bangladesh army have been allowed to wear the hijab head covering to express their Muslim faith.

 Navy

 On 12 January 2000, 16 women joined the Bangladesh Naval Academy for officer cadet training, this was the first batch of female officers of the Bangladesh Navy.

 The navy enlisted female sailors for the first time in its history on 30 May 2016.
-44 women were enlisted as sailors on that day at BNS Titumir naval base in Khulna, alongside 727 male sailors who completed their basic naval training on the same day.
+44 women were enlisted as sailors on that day at BNS Titumir naval base in Khulna District, alongside 727 male sailors who completed their basic naval training on the same day.